darkeclipz/math/docs/calculus/multi-variable/derivatives.md

 ![Gradient field of x^2 + y^2](gradient%20x2+y2.png)

 Here we can see that each of the vectors point in the direction of the steepest ascent.
 Or in other words, **the gradient points into the direction of the steepest ascent**.
-Another thing to note, is that the gradient vector is always perpendicular to counter lines.
+Another thing to note, is that the gradient vector is always perpendicular to contour lines.

 !!! note